Air-Retaining-Grids - A biomimetic air-retaining Salvinia surface

-The invention has been applied for a patent.
-We are happy to inform you about the status of the proceedings.
-The functionality has been proven experimentally.
-On behalf of the Rheinische Friedrich-Wilhelms University Bonn, PROvendis offers licenses to interested companies for the invention and the patent application.
+A patent application for the invention has been filed.
+We would be happy to inform you about the status of the proceedings.
+The functionality was proven in experiments.
+On behalf of the University of Bonn, PROvendis offers licenses to interested companies for the invention and the patent application.

 The Salvinia Paradox: Superhydrophobic Surfaces with Hydrophilic Pins for Air Retention Under Water.
 Advanced Materials 22 (21), 2325-2328.
 W. Barthlott, T. Schimmel, S. Wiersch, K. Koch, M. Brede, M. Barczewski, S. Walheim, A. Weis, A. Kaltenmeier, A. Leder and H. F. Bohn (2010).

 An invention of the Rheinische Friedrich-Wilhelms University Bonn.